|

 symptoms for Ipecac.
 A "gagging cough" is a good indication for the

 remedy.
-The discharge of mucus is copious and tenacious, and the patient is
+The discharge of mucus is copious and tenacious, and the person is

 very weak after the attacks.
 Violent shattering coughs following each other